ipp-ementa/iped-documentation/documentation/rest_api/menus.md

 ## Create a new menu

-Allows the creation of a new school canteen menu.
+Allows the creation of a new menu.

 URI: `/menus`